 Cash Flow Statement

 A cash flow statement can show the company’s inflows and outflows for a certain period.
 So with a cash flow statement, you can estimate your money turnover in the future.
-This report can also made accountable to the company’s stakeholders.
+This report can also make accountable to the company’s stakeholders.

 There are two sources that you can use to figure out your inflows; operations and funding or loans.
 While outflows can be seen from the large number of costs incurred by the company, both for its operations and investments.

 Statement of changes in Equity